1719pankaj/code2context/CONTRIBUTING.md

 Configuration files (.config) use the INI format.
 The processing flow:

-1. The script locates the config file based on the `-c` parameter
+1. The script searches for config files in the `configs/` directory, then falls back to the script directory
 2. It parses global exclusions (applied to all sections)
 3. For each directory section, it:
    - Resolves the full path